-The following provisions and regulations shall apply to the composition of the Audit Committee:
+The following provisions and regulations shall apply to the composition of the Committee:

-- the Audit Committee shall consist of not less than three members of the Board of the Corporation; - the members of the Audit Committee shall be independent members and unrelated to Management; - the Chair of the Audit Committee shall be determined by the Board of the Corporation; - as a minimum, one member must be viewed as a financial expert; - two members of the Audit Committee shall constitute a quorum thereof;
+- 4.1 the Committee shall consist of not less than three (3) members of the Board of the Company; - 4.2 the members of the Committee shall be independent members and unrelated to Management; - 4.3 the Chair of the Committee shall be determined by the Board of the Company; - 4.4 as a minimum, one (1) member must be viewed as a financial expert;

-- no business shall be transacted by the Audit Committee except at a meeting of its members at which a quorum is present in person or by telephone or by a resolution in writing signed by all members of the Audit Committee; - the meetings and proceedings of the Audit Committee shall be governed by the provisions of the by-laws of the Corporation that regulate meetings and proceedings of the Board; - the Audit Committee may invite such directors, officers or employees of the Corporation, the external auditors and independent engineer as it may see fit, to attend its meetings and take part in the discussion and consideration of the affairs of the Audit Committee; - meetings shall be held not less than four times per year, generally coinciding with the release of interim or year-end financial information.
-Special meetings may be convened as required upon the request of the Audit Committee Chair or any member.
-The external auditors and independent engineer may convene a meeting if they consider that it is desirable or necessary; - the proceedings of all meetings will be minuted; - the Audit Committee shall meet separately, at least quarterly, with: - management; - external auditors.
+- 4.5 two members of the Committee shall constitute a guorum thereof; - 4.6 no business shall be transacted by the Committee except at a meeting of its members at which a quorum is present in person or by telephone or by a resolution in writing signed by all members of the Committee; - 4.7 the meetings and proceedings of the Committee shall be governed by the provisions of the by-laws of the Company that regulate meetings and proceedings of the Board; - 4.8 the Committee may invite such directors, officers, employees of the Company, and/or the external auditors as it may see fit, to attend its meetings and take part in the discussion and consideration of the affairs of the Committee; - 4.9 meetings shall be held not less than four times per year, generally coinciding with the release of interim or year-end financial information.
+Special meetings may be convened as required upon the request of the Committee Chair or any member.
+The external auditors may convene a meeting if they consider that it is desirable or necessary; - 4.10 the proceedings of all meetings will be minuted;